How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

 - Start a liquid diet for lunch and dinner the day before the procedure.

-- Nothing by mouth after midnight the night before the procedure (no food or liquids).
+- No food or drink by mouth after midnight the night before the procedure.

 - Please verify with your insurance company coverage of this procedure under your medical plan.